Last Updated on 29 November 2025 by Cycloscope

 The South Downs Way

 Asking around the online bike touring communities, everyone said something similar: “Stunning route, do not even think about it if fully loaded”.
-So, since we tend to be “Bastianย contrary” we decided to give it a go.
+So, since we tend to be “Bastian contrary,” we decided to give it a go.

-Our attempt of cycling the South Downs
+Our attempt at cycling the South Downs

 So we leave Brighton and cycle towards the nearest entrance of the trail, Devil’s Dyke; Simon, the designer of our new Stanforth Bikes, rides with us up there.
 It’s already a steep climb out of Brighton, across a wealthy and cozy neighborhood.

-Then there are a few flat bits which are basically on the grass, the track is buried below, still rideable but we get the first few heavy hits since the potholes are hidden.
+Then there are a few flat bits which are basically on the grass, the track is buried below, still rideable, but we get the first few heavy hits since the potholes are hidden.

 Things get rough